sergeynezbritskiy/woo-shipping-with-nova-poshta/wp-content/plugins/woo-shipping-for-nova-poshta/readme.txt

 * Task - forward compatibility with Woocommerce 3.x
 = 2.0.1 =
-* Bug - hotfix, revert DatabaseSync class to previous version because of fatal error
+* Bug - hotfix, revert DatabaseSync class to previous version because of fatal error = 2.0.2 =
+* Bug - handle exception related to expired or wrong API key during synchronisation database
+* Task - refactoring in order to increase readability
+* Task - avoid removing "Choose an option" from warehouses dropdown on Region change